rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 # How Code works in Computer?

 Humans need a language to communicate with machines.
-This is what computer programming languages are for.
+This is what computer programming languages are for - to tell the computer what to do.
 There are numerous language - JavaScript, Python, C++, PHP, etc.
 Using code or programming language, you write algorithms which are basically commands for the machine to perform.
 Algorithm sets the rules and steps for the machine to perform a particular task.
 Example of code:
 ```javascript